 Birthplace: London, Englandsee more on Ian Fleming

 Whittaker Chambers, born Jay Vivian Chambers and also known as David Whittaker Chambers, was an American writer and editor.
-After his early years as a Communist Party USA member and Soviet spy, he renounced communism, became an outspoken opponent, and testified at Alger Hiss's perjury and espionage ...more
+After his early years as a Communist Party USA member and Soviet spy, he renounced communism, became an outspoken opponent, and testified at Alger Hiss's perjury and espionage trial.
+He described both events in his book Witness, published in 1952. ...more on Wikipedia

 Age: Died at 60 (1901-1961)